infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/vertical-navigation-(vnav).md

 - The Autopilot will level off and display the new distance to TOD (indicating where your next TOD is for that segment of the Flight Plan provided there are more altitude restrictions programmed in)
-- Or, the Autopilot will continue dscending if it determins that you will be at or above the 2 degree Flight Path Angle (FPA) when you arrive at that altitude
+- Or, the Autopilot will continue descending if it determines that you will be at or above the 2 degree Flight Path Angle (FPA) when you arrive at that altitude